blfcweb/biggestlittlefc.github.io/dealers.md

 : Dealers are not allowed to hold raffles of any kind.
 Raffles are "illegal lotteries" in the state of Nevada.

 Electricity Usage
 : Dealer electricity cost us a lot of money last year.
 Electricity will be an additional charge this year.
-The cost for electricity is $50
+The cost for electricity is ${{ page.price.booth }}

 Checkout
 : You must submit sales tax after closing on Sunday, before you leave.
 Dealers must bring their final sales total to Dealer Operations and pay their sales taxes before leaving the convention.
 Failure to do so will result in your application being rejected in future years.